-According to superstition, if you are born in the Year of the Horse, you are most content as a journalist, lawyer, publicist, or within the fields of sport or travel.
-It is also believed that the Horse is most compatible with the Dog and the Tiger, but least compatible with the Monkey and the Rat.
+According to superstition, those born in the Year of the Sheep tend to be adaptable and highly motivated and commited to their work.
+It is also believed that the Sheep is most compatible with the Pig and the Dragon, but least compatible with the Rooster and the Tiger.

-Famous people born in a Year of the Horse include:
+Famous people born in a Year of the Sheep include: